rafaelsetragni/awesome_notifications/README.md

 ### Android

-Is required the minimum android SDK to 23 (Android 6.0 Marshmallow) and Java compile SDK Version to 31 (Android 12.0 S).
-You can change the `minSdkVersion` to 23 and the `compileSdkVersion` to 31, inside the file build.gradle in "android/app" folder.
+Is required the minimum android SDK to 21 (Android 5.0 Lollipop) and Java compile SDK Version to 31 (Android 12.0 S).
+You can change the `minSdkVersion` to 21 and the `compileSdkVersion` to 31, inside the file build.gradle in "android/app" folder.

 Also, to turn your app fully compatible with Android 12 (SDK 31), you need to add the attribute `android:exported="true"` to any \<activity\>, \<activity-alias\>, \<service\>, or \<receiver\> components that have \<intent-filter\> declared inside in the app’s AndroidManifest.xml file, and thats turns valid for every other flutter packages that you're using.